King cake

-A king cake, also known as a three kings cake, is a cake associated in many countries with Epiphany.
-Its form and ingredients are variable, but in most cases a fève (lit. 'fava bean') such as a figurine, often said to represent the Christ Child, is hidden inside.
-After the cake is cut, whoever gets the fève wins a prize.
-Modern fèves can be made of other materials, and can represent various objects and people.
+A king cake, also known as a three kings cake or a baby cake, is a cake associated in many countries with Epiphany, the celebration of the Twelfth Night after Christmas.
+Traditionally made with brioche dough, in most cases a fève (lit. 'fava bean') such as a figurine representing the Christ Child, was hidden inside.
+After the cake is cut, whoever finds the fève in their slice wins a prize.
+In a nod to tradition, a plastic baby figurine is often taped to the packaging of commercially produced cakes.
+Modern fèves can be made of other materials, but always represent the King or Baby Jesus.

 History

-In Western Christian tradition, Epiphany (also known as "Three Kings Day") celebrates the visit of the Magi to the Christ Child.
-From the 19th century onwards, the tradition of the King cake has been associated with the Epiphany ("appearance" in Greek).
-The three kings cake takes its name from the Biblical Magi, also referred to as the three kings: Melchior, Balthazar and Gaspard, who came to Jesus to offer him gifts, twelve days after his birth.
-The Eve of Epiphany is known as Twelfth Night, which is the last day of the Christmas season, and Epiphany Day itself commences the Epiphany season.

-The origin of the cake tradition seems to be related to the Roman Saturnalia.
+The origin of the cake tradition was popularly believed to be related to the Roman Saturnalia.
 These were festivals dedicated to the god Saturn so that the Roman people, in general could celebrate the longer days that began to come after the winter solstice.
+For this reason, Margaret Hasluck disputed the Greek tradition commemorating St. Basil's feast day with vasilopita, claiming that both customs had a common origin in the Saturnalia and Kronia.

 In the Middle Ages, it was said that the king who was chosen had to pay the assembly a general round of drinks.
 To prevent cheating, the edible bean was replaced by a porcelain bean.

-Later, Spanish and French settlers brought it to America.
-It often includes a figurine, and it is believed that the individual who discovers it will have good fortune.
-In some regions, the three kings cake is consumed throughout Epiphanytide until the first day of Lent, Ash Wednesday.
+In Christian tradition the cake commemorates the witness of the "Three Kings".

+The earliest known reference to a king cake in North America, including a recipe, dates to 1649.
+An early French settler of Port Royal, Acadia (now Annapolis Royal, Nova Scotia) was required to deliver annually to the lord of Port Royal and his wife, "on the eve of the Feast of Kings ... a round cake made with a quarter bushel of the finest white wheat flour, kneaded with six eggs and half a pound of the freshest butter, with a black bean placed in the cake’s edge ... to their château and seigneurial manor at Port Royal."